jopemachine-arvis/arvis-docs/documents/basic-usage.md

 #### Basic info

-You can check the extension's basic information like creator, name, description, version.
+You can check the extension's information like creator, name, description, version.

 #### Trigger table

 ![]({{ site.baseurl }}{% link imgs/trigger-table.png %})

-In the trigger table, you can change or add triggers for specific commands
+In the trigger table, you can edit or add, delete triggers for specific commands.

 #### User config